Kirby01/AutoLevel2/README.md

 To Use set input at level where compression starts

-Audio examples on website https://harmoniousrecords.com/MyMusic/
+Audio examples on website https://harmoniousrecords.com/MyMusic/<br>
+Gui versions available at www.harmoniusrecords.com, including a no Latency version you can use on gigs, tested on bass guitar.